Billy Walker (musician): Country music career

 After a brief attempt at rock and roll, Walker played the Texas bar circuit before moving to Nashville, Tennessee, in 1959 and joining the Grand Ole Opry in 1960.
-He was one of the first artists to record a Willie Nelson song; and although his 1961 version of "Funny How Time Slips Away" only reached No. 23 on Billboards country singles chart, it helped establish Walker's national reputation.
+He was one of the first artists to record a Willie Nelson song; and his 1961 version of "Funny How Time Slips Away" reached No. 23 on Billboards country singles chart and helped establish Walker's national reputation.
 In 1962, he topped the chart with "Charlie's Shoes", the only No. 1 single of his career.
 His smooth tenor was well-suited to other Western-inspired hits including "Matamoros" and "Cross the Brazos at Waco" (1964).

 After performing at a charity concert in Kansas City, Kansas on March 3, 1963, Walker received a call to return to Nashville.
 Fellow performer Hawkshaw Hawkins gave Walker his commercial airline ticket, and instead flew back to Tennessee on March 5 on a private plane, which crashed, killing Hawkins, Patsy Cline, Cowboy Copas and pilot Randy Hughes.

 After leaving Columbia in 1965, Walker signed with producer Fred Foster's Monument Records and moved to MGM in 1970 and to RCA Records in 1974.
 He later recorded for several independent labels, including his own Tall Texan label.

 In the late 1960s, he hosted a syndicated television show, Billy Walker’s Country Carnival, and appeared on other country music TV programs.
 Walker performed around the world, and several times during the 1980s sang at the International Festival of Country Music at Wembley Arena in London.
 In April 2006, Walker recorded the duet "All I Ever Need Is You" with Danish singer Susanne Lana for Hillside House Records.
 The recording, at Signal Path Studio in Nashville, Tennessee, was produced by Charlie McCoy.

 Walker continued to tour and remained a mainstay on the Grand Ole Opry, and was scheduled to perform two days following his death with Terri Clark, Porter Wagoner and others.